vinifmor/bauh/README.md

 check_dependency_breakage: true # if, during the verification of the update requirements, specific versions of dependencies must also be checked.
 Example: package A depends on version 1.0 of B. If A and B were selected to upgrade, and B would be upgrade to 2.0, then B would be excluded from the transaction.
 Default: true.
 suggest_unneeded_uninstall: false  # if the dependencies apparently no longer necessary associated with the uninstalled packages should be suggested for uninstallation.
 When this property is enabled it automatically disables the property 'suggest_optdep_uninstall'.
 Default: false (to prevent new users from making mistakes)
 suggest_optdep_uninstall: false  # if the optional dependencies associated with uninstalled packages should be suggested for uninstallation.
 Only the optional dependencies that are not dependencies of other packages will be suggested.
 Default: false (to prevent new users from making mistakes)
+categories_exp: 24  # It defines the expiration time (in HOURS) of the packages categories mapping file stored in disc.
+Use 0 so that it is always updated during initialization.
 ```
 - Required dependencies:
     - **pacman**